montal95/Mod-4-Wireframe/README.md

 ## Redux Setup
 To setup Redux, these packages are required: redux, react-redux.
 Why?
 The answers are simple.
 + redux is the core that performs the magic 😄
 + By default, React bindings are not included in Redux.
-With react-redux , these bindings will be explicitly installed.
+With react-redux, these bindings will be explicitly installed.

-+ `npm install redux react-redux --save` - this installs Redux, React-Redux.
++ `npm install redux react-redux` - this installs Redux, React-Redux.

 ## Notes